Canada's Sandpiper Group asks to overhaul First Capital REIT board

-TORONTO, Dec 12 (Reuters) - Canadian private equity firm Sandpiper Group on Monday announced it had launched a campaign to overhaul the board at First Capital Real Estate Investment Trust (REIT) FCR_u.TO, nominating four new members.
+TORONTO, Dec 12 (Reuters) - Canadian private equity firm Sandpiper Group on Monday announced it had launched a campaign to overhaul the board at First Capital Real Estate Investment Trust (REIT) FCR_u.TO, nominating four new members after "long record of underperformance."

 Sandpiper, which owns 9% of the outstanding units of First Capital REIT, said it was requisitioning a special meeting of unitholders no later than March 1.